iterate-ch/docs/Cyberduck/Download.md

 Increase the download speed by enabling the segmented downloads option within *Preferences → Transfers → General → Downloads → Segmented download with multiple connections for file*.
 Files larger that `100MB` will be split into segments and downloaded over multiple connections.

 The segments will be merged automatically after all parts are downloaded.
-Merging the segmentsmay take a considerable amount of time.
+Merging the segments may take a considerable amount of time.

 ```{note}
 The segments can only be merged successfully if all parts are downloaded.
 If some parts are missing the downloaded segments are saved within a folder and the file can't be restored unless you redownload the file or try to _Resume_ the failed transfer.